Józef Milik

 Józef Tadeusz Milik (Seroczyn, Poland, 24 March 1922 – Paris, 6 January 2006) was a Polish biblical scholar and a Catholic priest, researcher of the Dead Sea Scrolls (DSS) through the deserts of Judea/Jordan, and translator and editor of the Book of Enoch in Aramaic (fragments).

 He was fluent in Russian, Italian, French, German, and English besides his native Polish, plus many ancient and dead languages including Hebrew, Greek, Latin, Aramaic, Syriac, Old Church Slavonic, Arabic, Georgian, Ugaritic, Akkadian, Sumerian, Egyptian, and Hittite.

 Biography

 He was born into a peasant family in a small village in central Poland.
 His father, despite being a farmer, was interested in science, educated himself and gathered a rich library.
 He influenced his son, who finished the gymnasium in Siedlce and later entered the theological college in Płock in 1939.
 When the college was closed by Germans after they invaded Poland, he moved to Warsaw.
-After the World War II, he studied at Catholic University of Lublin and in 1946 was ordained a priest.
+After World War II, he studied at Catholic University of Lublin and in 1946 was ordained a priest.